annaworks/mocking-go/README.md

-# Testing Golang projects using Mocking
+# Testing Golang projects

-This repo is a compilation from learning to use mock data to write unit tests for Golang projects.
+This repo is a compilation from learning to use mock data and interfaces to write unit tests for Golang projects.